OlexiiMelnik/taxi-service/README.md

 # 🚖taxi-service🚖
 # Project description👍
 A web application that supports authentication is used in compliance with the SOLID, CRUD principle and Dependency Injection.
+# Business value
+This application is designed for taxi service.
+The service keeps records of cars that a taxi company has, as well as records of drivers and which drivers operate which cars.
+A very convenient service that simplifies accounting.
 # Features
 - registration of drivers
 - authentication of drivers